What To Stock Up On In September

 Canned Soups

-A couple of months each year you will see canned soups marked down.
-September is a great month to buy a case or two of your favorite cans of soup.
+You will see canned soups marked down a couple of months each year.
+September is a great month to buy a case or two of your favorite soups.
 My favorite cases to buy are cream of chicken and cream of mushroom.
 Here in Utah, many of the local stores have case lot sales.
 What a great way to increase your storage inventory.

 Cans of Soup

-If you can’t use a whole case, split the case with neighbors and you’ll all have some food storage, and you saved money along the way.
+If you can’t use a whole case, split it with neighbors.
+You’ll all have some food storage, and you’ll save money along the way.

 Canned Tomatoes